krother/training_and_teaching_methods/planning/goals.rst

 Yes it helps to communicate **one** goal at the start of the lesson.
 This is a great way to motivate the group.
 However, if you have doubts whether your lesson is going to work, you might leave the lesson more open-ended, so that there is less pressure on you.

 Do you need a goal for every lesson?
 ------------------------------------

-Setting a learning goals when teaching a topic for the first time is difficult.
+Setting a good learning goals is difficult when teaching a topic for the first time.
-Many times, your goal will be *“survive the lesson and see how things work”*.
+Sometimes, your goal will be *“survive the lesson and see how things work”*.
-Rather than the detailed goals above.
-It is OK to start with a goal that is not immediately tested.

-A safe strategy for new topics (and groups) is to give an *easy assignment* as homework.
-When you feel more secure, e.g. after having taught a topic once or twice, you can formulate more specific goals.
+With more confidence in the subject, you may have goals where your students achieve more and more.

 Learning goals are like Unit Tests
 ----------------------------------